-H5: Price Reliability has significant positive impact on Customer Service on Savings and loans Sector in the Financial Industry a form of competition that is more focused on quality of service (Zainvddin, 2002).
-Companies need to highlight the competitive advantage that involves both price and non-price.
+H5: Price Reliability has significant positive impact on Customer Service on Savings and loans Sector in the Financial Industry need to highlight the competitive advantage that involves both price and non- price.
 Understanding and meeting customer expectations and subsequently being different from competitors are important in order to survive in the world of competition.
-A satisfied customer is a much stronger diver influencing repurchase loyalty than service quality (Curry et al., 2012).
+A satisfied customer is a much stronger diver influencing repurchase loyalty than service quality (Curry et al.,2012).